jefftrull/gdb_python_api/README.md

 ~~~

 The stack pointer changes quite frequently so you will probably want to restrict it with a condition like I have above (to `target_fn` and its inlined children).

+## Pointer Loop Finding

+In combination with valgrind, the command `ppl` ("print pointer loops") gives you a view of any pointer loops between allocated blocks that might be causing memory leaks.
+To run:

+- launch valgrind in gdbserver mode
+- launch gdb as a client (follow directions printed by valgrind)
+- import `gdb_util.vgleaks`
+- when `monitor leak_check` shows you have a leak, run `ppl` and it will print out any circular references it found among the leaked blocks
+- `set ppl-backtrace on` will give you backtraces for the point each block was allocated, as well